dijasila/GPAW/doc/exercises/dcdft/dcdft.rst

   $ python dcdft_gpaw.py

-It should take about 15? minutes to run the script.
+It should take about 15 minutes to run the script.
-Note that you can start several instances of the script simultaneously.
+Note that you can start several instances of the script simultaneously in order to speed things up.

 The script will generate ``.txt`` files and an SQLite3 database file.
 Watch the progess as the calculations run::